Gassing As a Means to Collect Nongame Wildlife

 Frequently Asked Questions

-- Why is TPWD considering a ban on gassing?
+- Why is TPWD scoping this issue?

 - Does this mean that commercial rattlesnake collection and roundups will be outlawed?
 Is TPWD trying to shut down rattlesnake roundups?

-- Many rattlesnake roundups currently discourage the collection of snakes by gassing, and several organizers have expressed a desire to work cooperatively with TPWD and snake collectors to promote safe and effective collection practices.
+- Many rattlesnake events currently discourage the collection of snakes by gassing, and several organizers have expressed a desire to work cooperatively with TPWD and snake collectors to promote safe and effective collection practices.

 - Doesn't gassing control rattlesnake populations?
 Won't we be overrun by rattlesnakes if gassing is banned?